dimansf/rasp1/README.md

 # rasp1

-Hello this is Raspil Daemon for VorotaSuper
+Hello this is Raspil Daemon for https://www.vorotasuper.ru/